eberban/eberban/books/tour/src/logic/chaining.md

 # Chaining

-When 2 predicates are strung one after the other they form a new predicate, which have the same arguments as the left predicate.
+When 2 predicates are strung one after the other they form a new predicate, which has the same arguments as the left predicate.
 The __context argument__ is automatically shared between left and right predicates.

-Every predicate have a default __chaining behavior__ which dictates how 2 predicates are connected together.
-If the left predicate have __intransitive behavior__ then its __E__ place will interact with the right predicate.
+Every predicate has a default __chaining behavior__ which dictates how 2 predicates are connected together.
+If the left predicate has __intransitive behavior__ then its __E__ place will interact with the right predicate.
-Otherwise if the left predicate have __transitive behavior__ then the __A__ place is used.
+Otherwise if the left predicate has __transitive behavior__ then the __A__ place is used.

 > For __root words__, they have __transitive behavior__ if they end with a